 The LDL-C lowering therapies market is highly competitive and dynamic and dominated by the sale of statin treatments, including the cheaper generic versions of statins.
 We estimate that the total statin monotherapy and fixed combination market, including generic drugs, accounted for 69% of U.S. sales in the LDL-C lowering market in 2012.
-Our success will depend, in part, on our ability to obtain a share of the market, initially, for patients who are statin intolerant.
+Our success will depend, in part, on our ability to obtain a share of the market, initially, for patients who are "statin intolerant".
 Potential competitors in North America, Europe and elsewhere include major pharmaceutical companies, specialty pharmaceutical companies, biotechnology firms, universities and other research institutions and government agencies.
-Other pharmaceutical companies may develop LDL-C lowering therapies for statin intolerant patients that compete with bempedoic acid, if approved, that do not infringe the claims of our patents, pending patent applications or other proprietary rights, which could materially adversely affect our business and results of operations.
+Other pharmaceutical companies may develop LDL-C lowering therapies for "statin intolerant" patients that compete with bempedoic acid, if approved, that do not infringe the claims of our patents, pending patent applications or other proprietary rights, which could materially adversely affect our business and results of operations.
+The FDA has also indicated to us that approval of other therapies that may be taken by "statin intolerant" patients could have an impact on their review of an NDA we submit for bempedoic acid for our LDL-C lowering program in these patients.